 What remains important is that people experiencing poor mental health are not labelled by focusing on a diagnosis, and instead discussions and support focus on the impact it has on them at work.

 Employers have a duty to protect the health, safety and welfare of their employees.
 This includes mental health and wellbeing.
 You can find out more about health and safety at work in our health and safety factsheet.

 Employees who have a mental health condition may be disabled as defined by the Equality Act 2010, and will therefore be protected from discrimination during employment.

 Employers are required to make reasonable adjustments for employees with disabilities.
+This may well in the future include Long-COVID, although this is yet to be determined.
 What is ‘reasonable’ will depend on the circumstances, the nature of the disability and the resources of the employer.
 It could however include amendments to hours or location of work, provision of specialist equipment or the duties of the job itself.
 More information is available on our disability discrimination topic page.

 Under health and safety legislation, employers have duties to assess the risk of stress-related poor mental health arising from work activities and take measures to control that risk.
 More information on stress at work is available in our factsheet.
 You may also wish to refer to the Health and Safety Executive Stress Risk Assessment tool.